PjrCodes/CodeStyliser/README.md

 # CodeStyliser version 0.11-Beta

+**DISCLAIMER:** The code is very messy in it's current state.
+I plan to make it cleaner and more efficient in the future.

 The Code Styliser utility fixes MISRA-C-2012 Rule 15.6 warnings automatically, by adding curly braces (`{}`) in C-source (`.c`) files wherever needed.

 It adds braces after single line `if()`, `for()`, `while()`, `else` and `else if()` statements.